Patriot Prayer: May Day brawl at Cider Riot Portland

 On May 1, 2019, following a full day of public demonstrations and counter-protests in Portland for International Workers Day or May Day, a brawl between Patriot Prayer and anti-fascist cider house patrons took place outside Cider Riot in the early evening.
 A police detective described video of Gibson, "taunting" and threatening members of antifa and later "physically pushing" a woman before she was hit with a baton and knocked unconscious by someone else.

 Gibson and five other Patriot Prayer affiliates were arrested for their actions in connection with the May Day riot.
 Three Patriot Prayer members pleaded guilty to misdemeanor assault charges in January 2020.
 Another man with ties to Patriot Prayer, Ian Kramer, pleaded guilty in May 2021 to one count each of riot, second-degree assault, and unlawful use of a weapon for beating a woman with a baton and breaking her vertebra.
 Gibson and another member were acquitted of felony riot charges in July 2022, and the judge rebuked the district attorney's office for pursuing a trial on the evidence presented.

-2020–2021
+In 2026, a jury awarded the man who owned Cider Riot at the time, Abram Goldman-Armstrong, $760,000 in a lawsuit against Patriot Prayer members.

+2020–

 In January 2020, Gibson appeared at a gun rights rally held on Martin Luther King Jr. day in Richmond, VA.